NevermindNilas/TheAnimeScripter/README.md

 # To-Do

 In no particular order:

-- Provide a bundled version with all of the dependencies
+- Provide a bundled version with all of the dependencies.
-- Add Rife NCNN Vulkan
+- Add Rife NCNN Vulkan.
-- Add RealESRGAN
+- Fix UltraCompact issues.
-- Add Segmentation
+- Add Segmentation ( HALF ADDED ).
-- Add Custom Models, specifically custom compact
-- Add more ways of dedupping
+- Add more ways of dedupping.
-- Create a scriptUI for After Effects
+- Create a scriptUI for After Effects.
+- Remove the need for BGR to RGB conversion..

-- Maybe add TRT
+- Maybe add TRT.
+- Maybe look for better means of encoding using moviepy or vidgear..
-- Maybe add HAT
+- Maybe add HAT.

-# Done
+# Done.

-- Added Rife implementation
+- Added Rife implementation.
-- Added Cugan Upscaling
+- Added Cugan Upscaling.
-- Added Cugan Multithreading
+- Added Cugan Multithreading.
-- Added Frame deduplication
+- Added Frame deduplication.
-- Added Shuffle Cugan - 50% faster for the same quality
+- Added Shuffle Cugan - 50% faster for the same quality.
-- Removed unnecessary implementations like frame-by-frame output
+- Removed unnecessary implementations like frame-by-frame output.
-- Fixed rife output issues
+- Fixed rife output issues.
-- Increased performance for Rife ever so slightly
+- Increased performance for Rife ever so slightly.
-- Placed Output in the same folder as input
+- Placed Output in the same folder as input.
-- Fixed requirements.txt issue where it wouldn't download torch compiled with CUDA
+- Fixed requirements.txt issue where it wouldn't download torch compiled with CUDA.
-- kind-model now defaults to shufflecugan
+- kind-model now defaults to shufflecugan.
-- Fixed issue when input path has spaces
+- Fixed issue when input path has spaces.
-- Added scripts to make it easier to get things going
+- Added scripts to make it easier to get things going.
+- Added SwinIR.
-- Added SwinIR
+- Added Compact, half baked ultracompact.